Pembroke townhouse is a Dublin 4 guesthouse located on Pembroke Road in the prestigious Ballsbridge, just 20 minutes walk to Dublin city centre.

 Ballsbridge was once part of the Pembroke Township, hence the name Pembroke Road.

-For details on businesses in the Ballsbridge area and surrounds, click here.
+Here is a list of details on businesses in the Ballsbridge area and surroundings.